Hybrid Juris Doctor

 Join the first Hybrid Juris Doctor (JD) Program with a focus on Intellectual Property, Technology, and Information Law.

-Launching in fall 2019, UNH Law is offering a new, hybrid JD Program with an Intellectual Property, Technology, and Information Law focus.
+Launched in fall 2019, UNH Law is offering a new ABA-approved Hybrid JD program with an Intellectual Property, Technology, and Information Law focus.
 This one-of-a-kind program allows JD students to complete required coursework online with minimal residential requirements.
 Because relocating or leaving your job isn’t always an option—but getting the education you’ve dreamed of should be.

 This program was created for professionals working in IP, technology, and related fields.
 UNH Law has consistently been top-ranked in IP law: in the top 10 every year for as long as this specialty has been ranked by US News and World Report.
 Supported by an internationally recognized faculty, this program is meant to prepare students for legal careers in the modern global economy.